Ethnic groups in the Philippines: Recent modern immigrants and expatriates

 These migrant groups are relatively recent immigrants and expatriate groups that mostly immigrated in the modern era, specifically around the 20th century especially from post-WW2 Philippine independence to the present era.
 Recent modern immigrants, expatriates, foreign students, foreign citizens with work permits and resident aliens are all included.
 Common reasons for modern immigration into the Philippines include employment, education, tourism, marriage migration counter flow from returning overseas Filipino workers and emigrants, etc. According to a 2013 country migration report, the recent most notable nationalities of foreign aliens with work permits include Koreans, Chinese, Japanese, Americans, Germans and British (either British citizen or British National (Overseas) – from British Hong Kong).
 Most of these foreign aliens with work permits are based in the National Capital Region (Metro Manila), followed by Calabarzon (Southern Tagalog), and Central Visayas, representing the more developed regions of the country.
 Most of them are employed in the manufacturing sector, although they tend to be involved in other sectors as well.
 The majority work in administrative, executive and managerial positions.
 The top three nationalities of registered aliens are Chinese (59,000), Koreans (39,000) and Americans (26,000).
 According to the 2010 Census of Population and Housing, the top five countries of origin of foreign citizens were: the United States of America (29,959), China, (28,750), Japan (11,583), and India (8,963) (NSO, 2012).
-Europeans, Africans, or those from Latin America are often confused with Americans in the Philippines, leading to many being referred to as Kano (short for Amerikano).
+Europeans, Africans, or those from other American countries are often confused with Americans in the Philippines, leading to many being referred to as Kano (short for Amerikano).